TheFinalDoctor/TheFinalDoctor/README.md

 -->

 Hi, I'm Hessel.\
 I'm sharing my journey as I learn the craft of software engineering — building projects, contributing to open source, and documenting the lessons learned along the way.
-My goal is to create work that gives back to the community and inspires others to start building, learning, and sharing their own ideas.
+My goal is to create stuff that both gives back to the community and inspires others to start building, learning, and sharing their own ideas.

-### Technical Interests
+### Technical Interest
 - C++ Software